eval-protocol/python-sdk/examples/taxi_mcp_complete/README.md

 ### Prerequisites

-Ensure you have the reward-kit development environment set up:
+Ensure you have the eval-protocol development environment set up:

 ```bash
 # Activate virtual environment